 Countries and regional institutions are aware of the strategic value of quality water-related information and are promoting the development of new projects.
 In the present context of great attention to the potential water crises, donors and development partners are aware of the need for building or strengthening knowledge bases, which is a prerequisite for any development action.

-Furthermore the impacts of global change (in particular climate change) on water cycle and regime, with the ensuing effect on human community, require a large amount of reliable data to be analysed, monitored and possibly forecast.
+Furthermore, the impacts of global change (in particular climate change) on water cycle and regime, with the ensuing effect on human community, require a large amount of reliable data to be analysed, monitored and possibly forecasted.

 This regional approach has not only allowed different components to be developed where and when there was an interest from participating countries, but has also won the interest of donor countries and agencies.